DavidKeaton/Cataclysm-DDA/doc/JSON_INFO.md

 "color": "dark_gray",   // ASCII character colour
 "name": "M4A1",         // In-game name displayed
 "name_plural": "M4A1",  // In-game pluralized name
 "description": "A popular carbine, long used by the US military.
-Though accurate, small, and lightweight, it is infamous for its fragility, particularly in less-than- ideal terrain.", "price": 240000,        // Used when bartering with NPCs "material": ["steel", "plastic"],   // Material types.
+Though accurate, small, and lightweight, it is infamous for its fragility, particularly in less-than- ideal terrain.", // In-game description
+"price": 240000,        // Used when bartering with NPCs "material": ["steel", "plastic"],   // Material types.
 See materials.json for possible options "flags": "MODE_BURST",  // Indicates special effects